 Short, sweet and warm.
 That’s how I would describe this past winter’s family getaway, and one that is quickly becoming a family tradition.

 In addition to dealing with winter’s wrath of snow, ice and bitter cold, my family finds winters financially draining too.
 We run a family seasonal outdoor business and cold, dry weather is the total pits, resulting in no snow and limited income.
 Ugh, the worst!
 So a much needed break was sorely needed.
-BUT who could afford it?
+BUT who could afford it?water park

 Right after the holidays my family booked a couple rooms for an overnight stay at an indoor water park.
 There are a few nearby that are approximately a two hour drive from Westchester.